vmware-tanzu/tanzu-framework/docs/cli/tkgctl/bom.md

 Notes:

-* Once we create a management cluster it is running the TKR controller which reconciles all the supported TKR and updates TKR compatibility.
+* Once a management cluster is created, it runs the TKR controller which reconciles all the supported TKR and updates TKR compatibility.
-* For workload cluster creation, CLI can download the necessary TKR to the user's local machine from the management cluster (existing ConfigMap on MC) and uses downloaded TKR to create a workload cluster.
+* For workload cluster creation, the CLI can download the necessary TKR BoM files to the user's local machine directly from the management cluster (using an existing ConfigMap on the management cluster).

-### Why do we need to download TKR BoM locally to the user's machine if not present locally?
+### Why do we need to download the TKR BoM files locally?

-* This is required because cluster template creation logic is still running locally with the TKG library which internally uses YTT
+* This is required because the cluster template creation logic is still running locally with the TKG library which internally uses YTT
-* To generate cluster templates using YTT overlays and easy implementation we are downloading the TKR BoM file locally before generating the cluster template
+* To generate cluster templates using YTT overlays easily we are downloading the TKR BoM files locally before generating the cluster templates
-* This allows users to read and understand the content of the TKR BoM file for debugging purpose
+* This allows users to read and understand the content of the TKR BoM files for debugging purpose

-## Updating TKG Compatibility Image Path into the TKG library
+## Updating the TKG Compatibility Image Path into the TKG library

-1. Update `TKG_DEFAULT_IMAGE_REPOSITORY` and `TKG_DEFAULT_COMPATIBILITY_IMAGE_PATH` variable inside [Makefile](../../../Makefile)
+1. Update the `TKG_DEFAULT_IMAGE_REPOSITORY` and `TKG_DEFAULT_COMPATIBILITY_IMAGE_PATH` variables inside [Makefile](../../../Makefile)
-2. Run make configure-bom  that will update build time constants for downloading the TKG compatibility file.
+2. Run `make configure-bom` which will update the build-time constants for downloading the TKG compatibility file.
-3. Commit Makefile changes alongside with constants file.
+3. Commit the `Makefile` changes alongside the changes generated to the constants file.

-## How are the BoM files getting used in CLI and cluster template creation with ytt
+## How are the BoM files getting used in the CLI and the cluster template creation with ytt

-### How are the BoM files getting used in TKG CLI?
+### How are the BoM files getting used in the TKG CLI?

 * TKG Compatibility file metadata is bundled into TKG library as build time constants
 * When the tkgctl client gets created, as part of ensuring prerequisites, tkg-compatibility file and BoM files are extracted to the BoM file location.
 For tanzu cli it will be,$HOME/.tanzu/tkg/compatibility and $HOME/.tanzu/tkg/bom respectively.
 If there is a compatibility file already present in the user's local file system, the new compatibility file would not be downloaded.
 User can delete the compatibility file so that tanzu CLI would download the latest compatibility file(or user can do `tanzu config init` or `tanzu management-cluster create --force-config-update -f <filename>`).